ChristinaBohn/herstory-tribute/README.md

 # herstory-tribute
-A tribute page highlighting pivotal achievements made by women in US history
+A tribute page highlighting pivotal moments for Women's Rights in US history